ledwindra/continuous-integration-stata/README.md

 Before going any further, you may want to `fork` this repository first and GitHub Secrets on `Settings -> Secrets` tab.
 What you need are the following:

-- AUTHORIZATION
-- CODE
-- EMAIL
-- FIRST_NAME
-- LAST_NAME
-- SERIAL_NUMBER
-- URL
-- USERNAME
+- AUTHORIZATION: given by Stata
+- CODE: given by Stata
+- EMAIL: your GitHub email for git configuration (user.email)
+- FIRST_NAME: your Stata first name
+- LAST_NAME: your Stata last name
+- SERIAL_NUMBER: given by Stata
+- OLD_FILE: in my case, store my `Stata15Linux64.tar.gz` on Dropbox and it needs to be renamed. by default it's `Stata15Linux64.tar.gz?dl=0`
+- URL: the URL to download Stata file.
+Choose Linux installer from Stata.
+Then save it on other place.
+I'm using Dropbox because the file size is too big to be stored inside this repository
+- USERNAME: your GitHub username for git configuration (user.name)

 That's it!
 Then you can go to `Actions` tab and just click `Run workflow` and voila!
 You've just run a Stata do-file using GitHub's owned machine. 😀